MatteCarra/AccA/README.md

 ## WARNING

 ACC manipulates Android low level (kernel) parameters which control the charging circuitry.
-While nothing went wrong with my devices so far, I assume no responsibility under anything that might break due to the use/misuse of this software.
+The author assumes no responsibility under anything that might break due to the use/misuse of this software.
 By choosing to use/misuse ACC, you agree to do so at your own risk!